refinedev/refine/documentation/blog/2022-10-31-next-getInitial.md

 ---
-title: What is getInitialProps and getServerSideProps?
+title: What is Next.js getInitialProps and getServerSideProps?
 description: We will deep dive into Next.js getInitialProps and getServerSideProps.
-slug: next-js-getInitialProps-and-getServerSideProps
+slug: next-js-getinitialprops-and-getserversideprops
 authors: michael
 tags: [nextjs, getInitialProps, getServerSideProps]
 image: /img/blog/2022-10-31-next-getInitial/social.png